What is a PTZ camera

 - Professional image quality

-Modern PTZ cameras, such as Laia's Broadcaster Pro range, offer 4K@60fps resolution, autofocus and technologies such as NDI, which ensure smooth, low-latency transmission.
+Modern PTZ cameras, such as Laia'sBroadcaster series, offer 4K@60fps resolution, autofocus, and technologies like NDI, which ensure smooth, low-latency streaming.

 - Discreet and versatile installation